 The Program utilizes formative assessments that support student achievement of Program Learning Outcomes and Graduate Competencies to monitor student progress in meeting instructional objectives for each course.
 These assessments may be for the purpose of student self-assessment or may be recorded for a grade.
 Formative assessments may be administered in several forms, including but not limited to multiple choice questions, written assignments, and observation of performance in simulated patient encounters.
-Formative assessments allow faculty to support each student's academic success by providing ongoing feedback on areas of strength and weakness related to course-specific instructional objectives.
-One example of how the Program utilizes formative assessments to support each student's academic success is the administration of a non-graded, mock-laboratory assessment prior to the first graded laboratory assessment for the PAS 501: Clinically Oriented Anatomy and Dissection I course.
-Students complete a shortened version of the laboratory assessment with the same testing conditions as the graded laboratory assessment.
-This provides students with an opportunity to experience the testing conditions.
-In addition, students are able to review their answer choices with Program Faculty for feedback on correct and incorrect answer choices.
+Formative assessments allow Program faculty to support each student's academic success by providing ongoing feedback on areas of strength and weakness related to course-specific instructional objectives.

 The Program utilizes comprehensive assessments to assess student achievement of Program Learning Outcomes at the end of a course component (e.g. completion of instruction on cardiovascular conditions, completion of a SCPE).
 These graded assessments may be administered in several forms, including but not limited to multiple choice questions and physical examination and clinical procedure skills assessments.
-Comprehensive assessments allow faculty to provide students with periodic feedback on areas of strength and weakness related to course-specific Learning Outcomes.
+Comprehensive assessments allow Program faculty to provide students with periodic feedback on areas of strength and weakness related to course-specific Learning Outcomes.

-The Program utilizes cumulative assessments to assess student achievement of Program Learning Outcomes at the end of a course during the Didactic Phase (e.g. cumulative written examination covering all Learning Outcomes for PAS 531: Principles of Clinical Medicine I) and at the end of the Didactic and Clinical Phases (e.g. Didactic Phase

-Cumulative Written Examination covering Didactic Phase Learning Outcomes related to Medical Knowledge; PAEA End-of-Curriculum ExaminationTM covering Clinical Phase Learning Outcomes related to Medical Knowledge).
+The Program utilizes cumulative assessments to assess student achievement of Program Learning Outcomes at the end of a course during the Didactic Phase (e.g. cumulative written examination covering all Learning Outcomes for PAS 531: Principles of Clinical Medicine I) and at the end of the Didactic and Clinical Phases (e.g. Didactic Phase Cumulative Written Examination covering Didactic Phase Learning Outcomes related to Medical Knowledge).
 These graded assessments may be administered in several forms, including but not limited to multiple choice questions and physical examination and clinical procedure skills assessments.
-Cumulative assessments allow faculty to provide students with feedback on areas of strength and weakness related to Program Learning Outcomes for the Didactic and Clinical Phases.
+Cumulative assessments allow Program faculty to provide students with feedback on areas of strength and weakness related to Program Learning Outcomes for the Didactic and Clinical Phases.